Kurian Kachappilly

-Kurian Kachappilly, born 6 July 1955, at Mallussery, in Kerala, India, is a Catholic priest of the Carmelites of Mary Immaculate (CMI) order, and a professor of philosophy, religion and Business Ethics.
+Kurian Kachappilly (Kurian Kachappilly Joseph), born 6 July 1955, at Mallussery, in Kerala, India, is a Catholic priest of the Carmelites of Mary Immaculate (CMI) order, and a Professor of Philosophy, Religion and Business Ethics.

 Biography

 Kachappilly was ordained a priest on 6 May 1986.
 Kachappilly was the President of the Pontifical Athenaeum, Dharmaram Vidya Kshetram, DVK (1918-2022).
 At present, he is the Coordinator of International Relations, DVK, Bangalore, India.